DojoBits/cncf/2024-may/README.md

 ## Workshop VM

-Each in-person attendee of the workshop will receive a physical paper with unique IP address.
-If you are joining us remotely, we've provided instructions how you can build your own Kubernetes environment in a local VM.
+Each in-person attendee of the workshop will receive a physical paper with a unique IP address.
+If you are joining us remotely, we've provided instructions on how you can build your own Kubernetes environment in a local VM.

 ## Accessing the Workshop VMs

-To access your cloud based workshop vm you'll need:
+To access your cloud-based workshop Virtual Machine, you'll need:

 - The IP address from the workshop sheet
 - SSH key and client